XavierChanth/XavierChanth/README.md

 💙 A technical consultant for The @ Company.
 💻 A freelance React/NodeJs Software Developer.
-😎 The president of the Computer Science Club at Ontario Tech University.
+😎 President of the Computer Science Club at Ontario Tech University.
 📚 Studying for a B.Sc.
 Computer Science at Ontario Tech University.

 ## 📃 Featured Projects